In addition to the general terms and conditions, the following special conditions apply.

-In the auction conditions, the following definitions apply:
+In the auction terms and conditions the following definitions apply;

-Auctioneer: The leader of the auction on behalf of Auction house Omnia.
+Auctioneer: The person conducting the auction on behalf of Auction House Omnia.

 Auction: The public sale of movable property.

 Lot: Movable bag(s) to be auctioned under a number.

 Bid: Amount offered by the bidder at auction.